 Julie Thorsheim is licensed by the Minnesota Board of Social Work at the independent clinical level (LICSW) in 1991, and maintained this licensure until concluding this phase of her career on March 31, 2021.
 She is a member of the Academy of Certified Social Workers (ACSW) of the National Association of Social Workers (NASW), and has been awarded NASW’s highest clinical certification, the Diplomate in Clinical Social Work.
 Her employment history includes child welfare, school social work and mental health.
-She was a child and family therapist on the Behavioral Services staff of Fairview-University Medical Center in Minneapolis, Minnesota from 1987 through 2001, has worked in private practice and taught part-time in the Social Work Department at St. Olaf College.
+She served as case manager, and then child and family therapist, on the Behavioral Services staff of Fairview-University Medical Center in Minneapolis, Minnesota from 1987 through 2001, has worked in private practice, and taught part-time in the Social Work Department at St. Olaf College.
 Thorsheim earned the Master of Social Work degree from the University of Illinois in Urbana, where she was a University Fellow.
 As an undergraduate at St. Olaf College in Northfield, Minnesota, she majored in sociology, was elected to Phi Beta Kappa, and earned the degree of Bachelor of Arts, magna cum laude.
 Thorsheim’s contributions include many decades of social work practice, conducting clinical training seminars at mental health agencies and in graduate school programs, and making educational presentations at regional, national and international conferences.
-Her main focus is now on providing consultation and training in innovative approaches in assessment and therapeutic intervention.
-In the last decade, she has become increasingly involved in cross-cultural and international consultation.
+She is called on to provide consultation and training in innovative approaches in assessment and therapeutic intervention.
+Contributions include cross-cultural and international consultation.
 In June 2012, Thorsheim and Hardeng presented on the KST at Augsburg College’s First International Social Work Conference in Minneapolis, Minnesota.